CorporateFounder/unitedStates_final/documentationEng/documentationEng.md

 sell for more.
 Since you are not able to influence the market rate, you will be forced to increase the cost of payment for transaction, since there are only 500 thousand transactions in a day, the cost of transactions will double so that you stay cost-effective, but it will also encourage participants to spend less of their coins in the short term.
-If you lose both sources of income, namely the reduction in production and the reduction in the number of transactions tion, this leads to bankruptcy.
+If you lose both sources of income, namely the reduction in production and the reduction in the number of transactions, this leads to bankruptcy.
 As mining is declining, this should lead to more bankruptcies and monopolization of the coin. and drop in hash rate because most miners will not be able to meet fixed costs such as hardware and